In this article, you will learn all about:

 Click on file a complaint and follow the steps.
 It may take some time to fill out the long-form but it is necessary to do so.
 Explain the fraud in a detailed manner.

-Once done, you will receive the acknowledgement number.
+Once done, you will receive the acknowledgment number.
 An email with the same will also be sent on your email id with all the details provided by you while filling out the form.

 Note: You will receive all the update of this complaint via SMS and email both.